-This is a mixture of potassium sulfides which has traditionally been used to darken or ‘antique’ silver and bronzes.
-This is usually called ‘oxidizing’ the surface though it has nothing to do with oxygen, what is really happening is that sulfur is reacting with the surface to produce the grays and blacks.
+Liver of sulfur is a mixture of potassium sulfides which has traditionally been used to darken or ‘antique’ silver and bronzes.
+This involves a chemical reaction that oxidizes the metal surface and forms sulfide compounds.
+When you use liver of sulfur on these metals, the sulfur reacts with the surface and the atmosphere to produce the grays and blacks.

 Usually a piece about the size of one’s little finger nail is dissolved in a cup or more of warm water.
 One may shake the jar it comes in to obtain small flakes which will dissolve quickly.
 In my opinion more dilute solutions give better control, repeated dippings and rinsing building up to the desired surface.